Clarity Smart Contract Language

 mint

 We will also add a convenience function to mint new tokens.
-A simple guard to check if the tx-sender is equal to the contract-owner constant will prevent others from minting new tokens.
+A simple guard to check if the contract-caller is equal to the contract-owner constant will prevent others from minting new tokens.
 The function will increment the last token ID and then mint a new token for the recipient.

 (define-public (mint (recipient principal))